Joud676/Bloom/README.md

-# Wallet Guard
+# Bloom
-An E-Wallet application developed to assist individuals in managing their monthly expenses and budgets with greater efficiency using JavaFX.
+A application designed to connect plant enthusiasts, sellers, and buyers in a user-friendly platform using JavaFX.
 # Used Process and Methodology
 Agile process, scrum methodology
 # Application Features
-* Set a monthly budget
+* Browse and purchase new plants
-* Enter recurring expenses
+* View plant guides and care instructions
-* Categorize expenses
+* Manage plant collections
-* Generate analytical reports
+* Set watering reminders